 Don't Let Your Body Stop Turning

+Most hookers aim way out to the right.
 It makes sense, but the club gets to the inside too quickly on the takeaway.
 It's easy to hook it from there.
-Set your body lines—shoulders, hips, knees, feet—parallel to the target line, and you'll swing back straighter (above inset).
+Set your body lines—shoulders, hips, knees, feet—parallel to the target line, and you'll swing back straighter.

 Maintain Your Arm Speed To The Finish

 If you're feeling totally lost on the tee, you need a swing key that combats a lot of potential problems.
-Try keeping your arms swinging at a constant speed through the ball and all the way to the finish (above).
+Try keeping your arms swinging at a constant speed through the ball and all the way to the finish.
 Many golfers swing to the ball and stop; they "throw" the club at the ball.
 This can lead to misses of all kinds, so picking the proper correction can be confusing.
 If you keep up your arm speed, you'll create good rhythm and flow through impact.
 You might be amazed at how things fall into place.
 Making an aggressive pass through the ball is always better than trying to steer it down the fairway.
 Remember, you're making a golf swing, so keep those arms swinging.